rfeinberg3/ecomAssistant/DataScraper/README.md

 ## Notes

 ### Sandbox Mode
-Unfortunately, eBay's production API keys cannot be granted to developer simply because they want to work on a personal project, and will only be granted to companies or individuals under strict contract and monetary promise.
-However, eBay's generously has created and maintained a rich sandbox environment that allows developers to work/test on a simulated eBay website with all the same API's (for free)!
-Due to the large amount of quality item postings on sandbox eBay, this means developing this project in this environment hardly comes with any downsides!
+Unfortunately, eBay's production API keys cannot be granted to developers simply because they want to work on a personal project, and will only be granted to companies or individuals under strict contract and monetary promise.
+However, eBay generously has created and maintained a rich sandbox environment that allows developers to work/test on a simulated eBay website with all the same APIs (for free)!
+Due to the large amount of quality item postings on Sandbox eBay, this means developing this project in this environment hardly comes with any downsides!

 #### Signing Up to be a Developer
 Signing up with eBay's developer program to access their sandbox APIs is simple and only takes a day for verification.
 Follow this link to sign up for API access (it's free!): [eBay Developer Program](https://developer.ebay.com/develop/get-started)